 The upper Midwestern United States represents a unique ecological setting, with multiple major ecotones, including the prairie-forest boundary, historic savanna, and the Tension Zone between southern deciduous forests and northern evergreen forests.
 The extent to which these ecotones have shifted, and their extent both prior to and following EuroAmerican settlement is of critical importance to biogeochemical and biogeophysical vegetation-atmosphere feedbacks [29], carbon sequestration [19], and regional management and conservation policy [30–33].

 Land use change at the local and state-level has affected both the structure and composition of forests in the Midwestern United States [16,17].
 Homogenization and shifts in overall forest composition are evident, but the spatial extent and structure of this effect is less well understood.
-Studies in Wisconsin have shown differential patterns of change in the mixedwood and evergreen dominated north versus the southern driftless and hardwood south.
+Studies in Wisconsin have shown differential patterns of change in the mixedwood and evergreen dominated north, the southern driftless and hardwood dominated forests in south-central Wisconsin, and the prairie and savanna ecosystems that bound the region to the south and west.
 Does this pattern of differential change extend to Minnesota and Michigan?
 To what extent are land-use effects common across the region, and where are responses ecozone-specific?
 Has homogenization [16] resulted in novel forest assemblages relative to pre-settlement baselines across the region, and the loss of pre-settlement forest types?
 Are the spatial distributions of these novel and lost forest types overlapping, or do they have non-overlapping extents?
 If broad-scale reorganization is the norm following EuroAmerican settlement, then the ecosystems that we have been studying for the past century may indeed be novel relative to the reference conditions of the pre-settlement era.

 Modern forest structure and composition data [34] play a ubiquitous role in forest management, conservation, carbon accounting, and basic research on forest ecosystems and community dynamics.
 These recent surveys (the earliest FIA surveys began in the 1930s) can be extended with longer-term historical data to understand how forest composition has changed since EuroAmerican settlement.
 The Public Land Survey was carried out ahead of mass EuroAmerican settlement west and south of Ohio to provide for delineation and sale of the public domain beyond the original East Coast states [35,36].
 Because surveyors used trees to locate survey points, recording the identity, distance, and directory of two to four trees next to each survey marker, we can make broad-scale inferences about forest composition and structure in the United States prior to large-scale EuroAmerican settlement [37–40].
 In general, FIA datasets are systematically organized and widely available to the forest ecology and modeling community, whereas most PLSS data compilations are of local or, at most, state-level extent.
 This absence of widely available data on settlement-era forest composition and structure limits our ability to understand and model the current and future processes governing forest dynamics at broader, regional scales.
 For example, distributional models of tree species often rely upon FIA or other contemporary observational data to build species-climate relationships that can be used to predict potential range shifts [41,42].